23 July 2021

 Best practice guide for charities responding to Illegal Working Civil Penalty Information Requests

-COVID-19 has had a severely damaging affect on all organisations and no less so those in the charitable sector.
+Recent years have brought severe challenges to all organisations, including those in the charitable sector.
 Be that on a dramatic hit to donation levels, resourcing issues through furloughing or redundancies and difficulties in delivering programmes and training.
 In a battle to survive and deliver on core services, it is easier than ever to forget crucial internal risk and compliance processes.

 4 March 2021